yearn/yearn-multisig-actions/README.md

 ## Bootstrapping
 NOTE: Please ensure your copy of this repository is private, not public, when you use this template!
 Super important!
 You don't want randoms queuing TXs to your Gnosis Safe.

+1. Set your workflow permissions to "Read and write permissions" under https://github.com/<your_org>/<your_repo>/settings/actions
-1. Also fork [yearn-workflows](https://github.com/yearn/yearn-workflows/fork), this should be public and you don't need to change it.
+2. Also fork [yearn-workflows](https://github.com/yearn/yearn-workflows/fork), this should be public and you don't need to change it.
 You just need a fork of this because Github runners can only read workflows within the same organization/account.
-2. If you have downloaded this template repository, you must fill in some config values and add some repository secrets. (see below for more details on how to do this)
+3. If you have downloaded this template repository, you must fill in some config values and add some repository secrets. (see below for more details on how to do this)

 #### Adding a delegate account